Xadao/EJS_template_practice/README.md

 You need npm to install packages for it.

-The packages which you need are : npm i express npm i body-parser npm i ejs
+The packages which you need are : npm i express body-parser ejs